 The default values of IOV-I and IOV-UI are given in table 9.
 The following rules apply to the IOV values for ciphering:

-- After a change of ciphering key to a different value a random IOV-I value shall be negotiated.
+- If ciphering is enabled, then during the first establishment of ABM for an LLE and after each change of ciphering key to a different value a random IOV-I value shall be negotiated.
 If ABM is re-established for an LLE, and ciphering key is not changed to a different value since ABM was last (re-)established for this LLE, then a random IOV-I value shall be negotiated.

-- After a change of ciphering key to a different value, a random IOV-UI value shall be negotiated.
+- Upon receipt of the first LLGMM-ASSIGN-REQ enabling ciphering and after each change of ciphering key to a different value, a random IOV-UI value shall be negotiated.
 If the unconfirmed send state variable V(U) is reset for an LLE, and ciphering key is not changed to a different value since V(U) was last reset for this LLE, then a random IOV-UI value shall be negotiated.

 For integrity protection, the IOV values are i-IOV-UI and i-IOV-UI-cnt.
 The i-IOV-UI is used for UI frames and is a random 32 bit value, generated by the SGSN.
 See also 3GPP TS 43.020 [27].